remyclarke/BudgetBuddy-frontend/instructions.md

-# REACT STARTER WITH PROTECTED ROUTES & JWT Token
+# REACT Starter with Local Storage and JWT Tokens

 ## Getting Started